 I've had a few weeks post chemo to recover.
 I feel mmmuch better and working through side effects.
 It's interesting how those words "side effects" seem to belittle what happens to a body after treatment.
 The edema, the neropathy, the exhaustion, the mental confusion.
 Those are just side effects...

 As hard and shocking as the discovery of cancer was, we feel very fortunate.
-The cancer was detected relatively early from a routine mammogram, and I have had great care at Grand Itasca Hospital and Clinic!
+The cancer was detected relatively early from a routine mammogram, and I have had great care at Grand Itasca Hospital and Clinic and in Hibbing.
 The doctors, nurses, and all the staff have been fantastic.

 Unfortunately, cancer touches many of us and our families.
 My advice to you is to get regular cancer screening tests! and look at these prevention strategies.https://www.mayoclinic.org/healthy-lifestyle/adult-health/in-depth/cancer-prevention/art-20044816https://www.health.harvard.edu/newsletter_article/The-10-commandments-of-cancer-preventionhttps://www.cancer.gov/about-cancer/causes-prevention